ginkgo/micropolis/README.txt

 > git submodule init
 > git submodule update
 > scons

-The SConstruct file is configured to look in AMDAPPROOTSDK for the OpenCL headers.
-If you're using another OpenCL vendor, you should set the include dir accordingly.

 The build-system uses code-generation for creating the config-file parser and the OpenGL extension loader.
 This is done by two python